 - Scrape any solid bits from the seat using a scraper and paper towels

 - Follow the procedure above for cleaning vomit from a car.

 - Steam clean, if possible.

 It’s impossible to kill germs in the air in a domestic environment.
 It is, however, beneficial to open all the windows and allow fresh air to circulate throughout the home.

 Even though dishwashers do kill E-coli, they do not kill Norovirus.

 I usually soak contaminated dishes in a bleach solution, wash with hot soapy water, and rinse thoroughly.

 Vinegar is not thought to be successful in killing Norovirus.

 Depending on the surface and temperature, it can live on contaminated fabrics for up to twelve days and hard surfaces for weeks.

-To read CDC recommendations for cleaning and preventing Norovirus in infants and kids, go to the CDC website here
+Go to the CDC website to read CDC recommendations for cleaning and preventing Norovirus in infants and kids.

 Now you’ve read, How To Stop The Spread Of Norovirus In Infants, why not read: